GooBox/goobox-sync-sia/README.md

 - Currently this app supports basic two-way sync from the `local file system -> sia cloud` and `sia cloud -> local file system` on the same machine only.
-- The app will sync each content of which sia path, which is a file path in the sia cloud, starts with `<username>/Goobox` to the local folder with name `Goobox`, which is a subfolder of the user home folder.
+- The app will sync each content of which sia path, which is a file path in the sia cloud, starts with `Goobox` to the local folder with name `Goobox`, which is a subfolder of the user home folder.
 If a file is present locally and not in the cloud it will create a file path and entry in the sia cloud and upload the file.
 - The app will poll the sia cloud and the local Goobox sync folder once per minute for any changes in the content.
 Aditionally a file watcher is implemented to watch for any changes in the local file system directory.